 3. Social Media Quickstarter Digital Marketing Courses

 This class offered by Constant Contact places emphasis on integrating email promotions with social media marketing.
-Business professionals learn how they can use both strategies of advertising to maximise exposure and potential earnings.
+Business professionals learn how they can use both strategies of advertising to maximize exposure and potential earnings.
 Constant Contact takes the approach of step-by-step instruction when delivering lessons to beginners.
 This free online digital course offers proven tactics to use on Facebook, Twitter, LinkedIn, Pinterest, and other popular social media platforms.

 4. Inbound Digital Marketing Courses By HubSpot Academy

 HubSpot Academy is one of the unique online education platforms that automatically adds a badge to your LinkedIn resume so that employers can see that you have advanced your skills through course learning.
-The Inbound Digital Marketing class teaches the basics of inbound marketing, landing pages, blogging, conversion optimisation, and email marketing.
+The Inbound Digital Marketing class teaches the basics of inbound marketing, landing pages, blogging, conversion optimization, and email marketing.
 The training session also serves as an online SEO course that gives beginners the basics needed to improve Google page rankings.

 SEE ALSO: What Is Outbound Marketing?

 Alison was created by online course pioneer Mike Feerick in 2007.
 The platform was the first Massive Online Open Course (MOOC) provider at the time.
 Alison still leads the way with its Free Diploma in E-Business course.
 The class offers beginners the tools needed to operate when using Google Analytics and AdWords.
 You also learn how to track campaigns for progress and analyze revenue metrics.

 6. Introduction To Social Media Strategy By Skillshare